awsdocs/amazon-s3-developer-guide/doc_source/using-iam-policies.md

 **Important**
 Bucket policies are limited to 20 KB in size\.
 We recommend that you first review the introductory topics that explain the basic concepts and options available for you to manage access to your Amazon S3 resources\.
-For more information, see [Introduction to Managing Access to Amazon S3 Resources](s3-access-control.md#intro-managing-access-s3-resources)\.
+For more information, see [Introduction to managing access to Amazon S3 resources](s3-access-control.md#intro-managing-access-s3-resources)\.

 **Topics**
 + [Policies and Permissions in Amazon S3](access-policy-language-overview.md)